-The FAA decision comes after the European Union in July 2013 lifted its own ban on flag carrier Philippine Airlines after it upgraded safety standards.
+The FAA decision comes after the European Union in July 2013 lifted its own ban on Philippine carriers after they upgraded their aviation safety standards.

 "From one major achievement to another in a span of less than two years, the country has made great strides in enhancing its aviation industry to one that is at par with the best in the world," Transportation Secretary Joseph Abaya said in a statement.

 The upgrade will have a significant impact on the country's economy, boosting tourism, trade and business relations, he added.

 The FAA put the Philippines on its "Category 2" blacklist in 2008, saying it had failed to comply with international safety standards.

 This resulted in Philippine carriers being banned from expanding services to the United States.
 The EU in 2010 banned all Philippine carriers from flying to Europe for similar reasons.

 Philippine aviation agencies have been raising their standards to get off the US and EU blacklists, reforming the aviation administration and increasing the monitoring of airlines and aircraft.